 Your Cat Has Litter Box Problems

 If your cat had issues with her litter box in the past, she may be experiencing litter box aversion and might not want to use it now.
-She could have an aversion to her litter box if she peed around it but not in it.
+She could have an aversion to her litter box or new litter if she peed around it but not in it.

 To get your cat to pee in the box and eliminate cat urine around your home, you could give her an uncovered box, which is what she prefers.
 Since cats’ sense of smell is 60 to 100 times stronger than ours, she may not like what she smells when she is using a covered litter box.

 Make sure that the litter tray is in a quiet area so she won’t have to use it in front of people.
 The type of litter is important, too.
 Your cat’s litter box should contain unscented litter and it should be at least 2 inches deep so that your cat can dig and bury.
 The clumping kind works well, too.